Published in Glaucoma

 These Are the Foods to Avoid if You Have Glaucoma

-I view myself as one of the gatekeepers for my patient’s health as well as a health educator.
-When I make a diagnosis of glaucoma or glaucoma suspect, in addition to learning about the medical management of that ocular disease, my patients inevitably want to know what they can do to reduce their risk of diagnosis or progression of disease.
+We view ourselves as the gatekeepers for our patient’s health, as well as health educators.
+When we make a diagnosis of glaucoma or glaucoma suspect, in addition to learning about the medical management of that ocular disease, our patients inevitably want to know what they can do to reduce their risk of diagnosis or progression of disease.

 This article will focus on the latest medical research on foods, vitamins, and supplements that may have an effect on glaucoma.
-This will help you stay well informed of the latest developments of complementary medicine and allow you to provide your patient a more in-depth, holistic understanding of how their dietary habits can affect their eye health.
+This will help you stay well informed of the latest developments in complementary medicine and allow you to provide your patients with a more in-depth, holistic understanding of how their dietary habits can affect their eye health.

 Coffee